deadsnakes/python3.10-jammy/Doc/library/logging.rst

       context (such as remote client IP address and authenticated user name, in the above example).
 In such circumstances, it is likely that specialized :class:`Formatter`\ s would be used with particular :class:`Handler`\ s.

+      If no handler is attached to this logger (or any of its ancestors, taking into account the relevant :attr:`Logger.propagate` attributes), the message will be sent to the handler set on :attr:`lastResort`.

       .. versionchanged:: 3.2
          The *stack_info* parameter was added.